WildBoni/bookmanager/README.md

 * Auto-create MySql database structure through php install page
 * AJAX implementation for infinite scrolling, autocomplete suggestions, and more!

+## Installation

+* First of all, make sure you have mysql and php installed on your server!
+* Download the whole package, unzip it and upload it to your server
+* Run install.php and compile the form with mysql database connection
+* Log in and start creating your library!

+After the first installation, remember to delete install.php and create.php!

 ## Other cool ideas

+These features may be implemented later on...

 * ISBN integration for instant book registration through barcorde scan
 * Mobile app